 - Lecture Outline PowerPoints, Supplemental Videos and Support Materials: The lecture outline is a series of PowerPoint slides on the most important chapter topics that should be reviewed before beginning the Reading Assignment.
 These slides will also serve as a good reference when completing homework and reviewing for exams.
 Supplemental videos and support materials contain additional videos or other items related to some of the most important or interesting topics in the chapter.
 Some videos show fun applications.
-These are all optional learning materials. - Adaptive Reading Assignments: These sections are created on "Connect" through SmartBook.
-They improve reading productivity and provide students with better knowledge retention.
-SmartBook is an intelligent eBook that applies the adaptive technology of LearnSmart to ensure a focus on content the student has not yet learned while also promoting long-term retention of already learned material. - Homework Assignments: Students reinforce concepts learned in class by completing the homework assignments.
+These are all optional learning materials. - Reading Assignments: These sections are created on "Connect" through SmartBook.
+SmartBook is an intelligent eBook that applies the adaptive technology of LearnSmart to ensure a focus on content the student has not yet learned while also promoting long-term retention of already learned material.

+- Case Studies: Students will complete a total of 2 case studies.
+Case studies will focus on real-life health science scenarios.
+The case studies will be based on the lecture content that week will incorporate multiple aspects of the topic covered in that week. - Homework: Students reinforce concepts learned in class by completing the homework assignments.
 Homework assignments are open-book formative assessments where students can have unlimited attempts to practice problems.
 The highest score achieved is recorded in the gradebook.
-Homework must be completed by the due date late submissions incur a 2% grade reduction for every day submitted late.

-- Discussion Board Posts: Weekly discussion boards are asynchronous, however participation between students is required.
+Homework must be completed by the due date late submissions incur a 2% grade reduction for every day submitted late. - Discussion Board Posts: Weekly discussion boards are asynchronous, however participation between students is required.
 Faculty will be active in all discussion boards and work interactively with students to build knowledge.
-Students must view the lecture material and PowerPoints on Canvas before beginning discussion boards and assignments in each module to be better prepared to participate interactively with peers in the discussion boards to maintain the participation grade. - Module Quizzes: Module quizzes will be based on textbook reading and will be multiple choice questions.
-The goal of the quizzes is to make sure you are keeping up on your reading and lay a foundation for the more difficult questions found on the mid-term and the final exam. - Exams: There are two exams in each class.
+Students must view the lecture material and PowerPoints on Canvas before beginning discussion boards and assignments in each module to be better prepared to participate interactively with peers in the discussion boards to maintain the participation grade. - Exams: There are two exams in each class, a mid-term, and a final exam.
 There will be questions that are similar to all quizzes, homework, questions at the end of each chapter and any other activity given.
 The Exams are all on Canvas.
 Please pay attention to the due dates.
 They are final and will not be extended.
-You must use proctoring methods required by the instructor.

-Note: Completing assignments open book (book, instructor office hours, tutor, Google, etc.) is different from testing in an exam environment.
+You must use proctoring methods required by the instructor. - Note: Completing assignments open book (book, instructor office hours, tutor, Google, etc.) is different than testing in an exam environment.
 It is acceptable and encouraged to use all available resources to learn how to complete an assignment; however, the long-term goal should be to pass the exams without any outside aid.